gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Start-AIPScannerDiagnostics.md

 ```

 ### -ResetConfig
-Resets the diagnostic cache to trigger checks on all files.
-When used, all files are checked even if no changes have been made since the last diagnostic run.
+Resets the policy cache.
+When used, the policy is refreshed even if the last refresh ocurred less than four hours ago.

 ```yaml
 Type: SwitchParameter